facebookarchive/linkbench/README.md

 `LinkStore` and `NodeStore`.
 Two reference implementations are provided:
 `LinkStoreMysql`, a fully-fledged implementation,  and `MemoryLinkStore`, a toy in-memory implementation.

+Afterwards, you need to provide corresponding implementations of `com.facebook.LinkBench.store.LinkStoreFactory` and `com.facebook.LinkBench.store.NodeStoreFactory` for your newly created stores.

 LinkBench provides some tests to validate your implementation that you can use during development.
 If you extend any of the test classes